microsoft/msquic/docs/API.md

 ## Listener

 To create a QUIC server, a server must create a listener via [ListenerOpen](api/ListenerOpen.md).
 This will return a new listener handle that is ready to start accepting incoming connections.
 Then, the server must call [ListenerStart](api/ListenerStart.md) to get callbacks for new incoming connections.
-[ListenerStart](api/ListenerStart.md) takes the network address the server wants to listener on.
+[ListenerStart](api/ListenerStart.md) takes the network address and ALPNs the server wants to listener on.

 When a new connection is started by a client, the server will get a callback allowing it to accept the connection.
 This happens via the `QUIC_LISTENER_EVENT_NEW_CONNECTION` callback event, which contains all the currently known information in the `QUIC_NEW_CONNECTION_INFO` struct.
-The server is required to do one of three things in response to this event:

-1. Return a failure status, indicating it didn’t accept the new connection.
-2. Return `QUIC_STATUS_SUCCESS` and set the SecConfig output parameter in the event.
-3. Return `QUIC_STATUS_PENDING`, which allows the SecConfig to be set later, via a call to SetParam with the `QUIC_PARAM_CONN_SEC_CONFIG` option.
+The server then returns either a success or failure status to indicate if the connection was accepted or not.

-If either 2 or 3 above, the server now has ownership of the connection object.
+If the server accepts the connection, it now has ownership of the connection object.
 It **must** set the callback handler via [SetCallbackHandler](api/SetCallbackHandler.md) before the callback returns.
 Additionally, when it’s done with the connection, the app must call [ConnectionClose](api/ConnectionClose.md) on the connection to clean it up.

-Also, in case 2, if the server does not set the SecConfig, it is treated as case 1.
+For an accepted connection to actually continue with its handshake, the server must call [ConnectionSetConfiguration](api/ConnectionSetConfiguration.md) to configure the necessary security (TLS) parameters.
+This may be called either on the callback (before it returns) or later on a different thread.

 When the server wishes to stop accepting new connections and stop further callbacks to the registered handler, it can call [ListenerStop](api/ListenerStop.md).
 This call will block while any existing callbacks complete, and when it returns no future callbacks will occur.
 Therefore, the server **must not** call this on any other library callbacks.
 The server may call [ListenerStart](api/ListenerStart.md) again on the listener to start listening for incoming connections again.